dynamocic/dynamocic.github.io/events.md

 ## DIY BIKE REPAIR SESSIONS

-Starting 7th February 2026, we are launching our DIY Bike Repair sessions.
+Starting **7th February 2026**, we are launching our **DIY Bike Repair sessions**.
 These will run twice a month with two-hour bookable slots available between 10am-5pm.
 - **1st Saturday** of the month: **queer-only sessions**
 - **3rd Saturday** of the month: **open-to-all sessions**